-White pine weevil have been damaging spruce tress within the RM of Edenwold (2019).
-The damage is characterized by the top main shoot turning brown which prevents further new growth from devloping.
-To combat the spread of the weevil, the tree must be pruned of the dead parts as soon as the damage is noticed.
+White Pine Weevil has been damaging spruce trees within the RM of Edenwold since 2019.
+The damage is characterised by the top main shoot turning brown, which in turn prevents further new growth.
+To combat the spread of the weevil, the tree must be pruned of all dead branches as soon as the damage is noticed.
 Infected branches can be disposed of at the City of Regina Landfill.

 Black Knot Infestation

-Rhizosphaera needlecast is a fungal disease affecting mainly Colorado spruce, and occasionally other spruce.
+Rhizosphaera Needlecast is a fungal disease affecting mainly Colorado spruce, and occasionally other spruce.
 The disease begins in the lower portion of the tree with infected needles being shed, causing branches to look sparse.
-Spore dispersal from infected needles occurs during wet weather in spring, spreading by rain from needles infected the previous season to newly emerging needles.
-Under suitable conditions, the disease gradually progresses up the tree continuing to cause loss of needles, leading to eventual decline of trees.
+Spore dispersal from infected needles occurs during wet weather in the spring, with rain spreading the infection from infected needles to new emerging needles.
+Under suitable conditions, the disease gradually progresses up the tree, leading to the death of the tree.

-Symptoms of Rhizosphaera needlecast appear in the spring following infection, with infected inner (2nd year) needles turning yellow, then purplish-brown by end of summer, with black fruiting bodies appearing in lines as they emerge from needles' stomatal pores.
-Most infected needles will be shed by fall, although some may remain attached, acting as an infection source the following spring.
-Repeated infections will cause trees to begin having a sparse looking interior and after 3-4 years of severe infection, branches may begin to die.
+Symptoms of Rhizosphaera Needlecast appear in the spring following infection, with infected inner needles turning yellow, then purplish-brown by the end of summer.
+Most infected needles are shed by the fall, although some may remain attached to spread the infection the following spring.

-Management of Rhizosphaera needlecast can be difficult.
-To reduce the spread of Rhizosphaera needlecast, avoid pruning or shearing trees during wet weather and sterilize pruning tools frequently by dipping in 70% alcohol for 3 minutes.
-Remove any severely infected branches and rake fallen needles from the base of trees where practical.
+To reduce the spread of Rhizosphaera Needlecast, avoid pruning or shearing trees during wet weather and sterilize pruning tools frequently by dipping them in 70% alcohol for 3 minutes.
+Remove any severely infected branches and rake fallen needles from the base of trees.
 Promote good air circulation and encourage rapid drying of foliage by mowing weeds or other vegetation near trees.
-Chemical controls registered for Rhizosphaera needlecast control include fungicides containing chlorothalonil.
-Apply as per label instructions beginning in spring when new shoot growth is 1 to 5 centimetres in length, and again several times at 3-4 week intervals until conditions no longer favour disease development.
+Following natural methods, some chemical controls registered for Rhizosphaera Needlecast can also reduce the spread of the fungus.
+Apply as per the label instructions beginning in the spring when new needles are 1 to 5 centimetres in length, and again several times at 3-4 week intervals until the fungus disappears.